Harsh-Udai/Numerical-Methods-Python-Implementation/README.md

 # Numerical-Methods-Python-Implementation

-This repository will contains the Numerical Methods implementation in Python Language.
+This repository will contains the Numerical Methods implementation in Python Language.<br>
 Methods:
 1) Bisection Method.
 2) Regula Falsie Method.